RafaelCenzano/RafaelCenzano/README.md

 ### Past Experiences
 - :low_brightness: [Photon Commerce](https://www.photoncommerce.com), Software Engineer for 8 month at Photon Commerce a fintech startup working to automate finances and reduce errors that cost billions a year.
+- :cloud: [Hack the Cloud 2.0](https://cloud.hackthefog.com), [Hack the Fog's](https://www.hackthefog.com) **online hackathon** in response to the pandemic.
+(Co-Founder and Director).
+I'm also currently the Director of the Hack the Fog organization.
 - :computer: [Lowell Dev Club](https://www.lowelldev.club), a [**Hack Club**](https://hackclub.com) at my highschool.
 (Co-Founder and Co-President)
 - :bust_in_silhouette: [Japantown Youth Leaders](https://jcyc.org/jyl.htm), as a student leader I volunteer at events and create a service project every year resulting in over **100 volunteer hours** every school year.
 - :school_satchel: [Lowelldev.club](https://github.com/lowell-dev-club/www.lowelldev.club), a **Flask** site developed to provide information on <u>DevClub</u> and uses **Flask** and **Postgres** to allow creation of workshops and shortlinks and to display workshops and display markdown files for workshops.